bsr/marketo-1/readme.txt

 * Liftoff!

 == Upgrade Notice ==

+= 1.3.6 =
+* Fixed issue where "Select the form to tap into" would spin forever if the "Marketo Campaign" dropdown wasn't defined.

 = 1.3.5 =
 * Fixed issue caused by requiring a file that didnt' exist